 Questions Answers Date/Version 8.
 Our BEAD project area will consist of two adjacent Census Block Groups (CBGs).
 One has been designated as High-Cost by the NTIA and is exempt from the 25% matching funds rule; the other requires a 25% match.
 How is the match requirement calculated?
 The match requirement will be calculated as a proportion of the number of BSLs in the High-Cost PAUs to the total BSLs in all project PAUs.
-For example, if the total number of eligible BSLs in a proposed project is 100, and 10 of these are in High-Cost PAUs, then the minimum match requirement that would apply to the project as a whole would be: [(100-10) x 25% + (10 x 0%]/100 = 22.5% Feb 21, 2025/V. 2.0 9.
+For example, if the total number of eligible BSLs in a proposed project is 100, and 10 of these are in High-Cost PAUs, then the minimum match requirement that would apply to the project as a whole would be: $[(100-10) \times 25\% + (10 \times 0\%)]/100 = 22.5\%$ Feb 21, 2025/V. 2.0 9.
 Nonprofits encounter challenges with the Letter of Credit (LOC) requirement, which can be difficult for smaller entities to obtain due to limited collateral.
 Can you provide guidance in navigating the LOC requirement or the LOC waiver process?
 Are there alternative solutions to meet the requirement, such as holding a CPCN?
 NTIA released a waiver that was adopted by CPUC in Initial Proposal volume 2 (IPv2) that allows for alternatives to the 25% letter of credit requirement.
 These alternatives are: 1) Obtain a performance bond for 100% of the BEAD subaward amount; 2) Choose to have their letter of credit or performance bond obligation progressively reduced (from 25 percent or 100 percent of the subaward amount) with completion of deployment milestones based on a percent buildout completion schedule provided by the CPUC; 3) Request that the committed amount for the letter of credit or the performance bond be reduced where: a) Funding will be issued on a reimbursable basis and the CPUC has implemented all other subgrantee accountability measures as set out in the BEAD NOFO rules (Section IV.C.1.b); b) Funding will be on a reimbursable basis for periods of no more than six months; and c) The letter of credit or performance bond remains at 10 percent of the subaward until the subgrantee successfully demonstrates 100 percent project or completion or the period of performance for the subaward has ended.
-See more information in the webinar on Financial Requirements or the Initial Proposal volume 2 (IPv2), Section 5.12.1.2 on Letter of Credit.
 Feb 21, 2025/V. 2.0 10.
 If a county contributes an "in kind" contribution, like access to the county right-of-way to bury fiber, does that "in-kind" contribution go towards the total project cost calculation?
 How is that valued?
-Are there other types of "in-kind" contributions by counties that California BEAD Program - Frequences Please see the Notice of Funding Opportunity (NOFO) (pp. 20-22) and the webinar on Matching Funds for more information.
+Are there other types of "in-kind" contributions by counties that California BEAD Program - Frequ Please see the Notice of Funding Opportunity (NOFO) (pp. 20-22) and the webinar on Matching Funds for more information.
 Generally, in-kind contributions from units of local government like counties can be counted towards the total project cost calculation if they meet requirements.
 In-kind contributions must be allowable and allocable project expenses.
 Contributions should be an asset with value and should be dedicated to the project.
 Feb 21, 2025/V. 2.0